Pscheidl/enum-collections/README.md

 [Contribution guide](CONTRIBUTING.md) | [Apache v2 license](LICENSE)

 A map of enum variants to values.
 EnumMap is a fixed-size map, where each variant of the enum is mapped to a value.
-This implementation EnumMap is a a zero-cost abstraction over an array (**const-sized**), where the index of the array corresponds to the position of the variant in the enum.
+This implementation of EnumMap uses safe Rust only and is a a zero-cost abstraction over an array (**const-sized**), where the index of the array corresponds to the position of the variant in the enum.

 Because it is a thin wrapper over an array, it is stack-allocated by default.
 Simply `std::boxed::Box`ing it will move it to the heap, at the caller's discretion.